kobolabs/epub-spec/README.md

 ### Supported Fonts

-TTF, OTF, and WOFF fonts are supported by all Kobo platforms.
+TTF, OTF, and WOFF (v.
+1.0) fonts are supported by all Kobo platforms.

 **Font customization options available to Kobo users** on each reading platform: